bolorundurowb/dotenv.net/README.md

 ## Support For `IEnvReader`

-With `v1.0.6` and above an interface `IEnvReader` has been introduced that specifies methods that help with reading values from the environment easily.
-The library has a default implementation `EnvReader` that can be added to the default ASP.NET Core DI framework (`IServiceCollection`).
+With `v1.0.6` and above an interface `IEnvReader` has been introduced that specifies methods that help with reading typed values from the environment easily.
+The library has a default implementation `EnvReader`.

 ### Using `EnvReader`

 ```csharp
 using dotenv.net.Utilities;